 It’s much better to see you and your copywriter as a team that complement one another’s weaknesses.
-You are the expert in your field, that’s a big part of what you bring to the table, all the writer needs to be able to do is write compelling copy, that will move, educate or prompt action.
-Their skill is to communicate your knowledge.
+You are the expert in your field, that’s a big part of what you bring to the table.
+All the writer needs to be able to do is write compelling copy, that will move, educate or prompt action.
+Their skill is to communicate their knowledge.

 In fact, I’ll go as far as to say, in some cases, experience in your sector is the last thing you want.
 For example, Monzo an online bank briefed me on help with their tone of voice, based on the work I had done on tea pigs.